 - OPAC (Online Public Access Catalogue) – this is an online database of all materials held in the library which is made public so users can search and locate books for reading teaching and learning purposes The OPAC also lists the number of items available, whether they are in the library or out on loan, and their call number.

 Choosing a new LMS is probably one of the biggest and most expensive projects you will ever have to undertake but thankfully you will probably only have to do it once or twice in your whole career!
-Usually it is done to upgrade an existing system- rarely these days does one have to start from scratch and automate for the first time!
-The system you select however, has to meet your users’ needs and provide fast, efficient and user- friendly access to resources both physical and digital.
+Rarely these days is one starting from scratch and automating for the first time.
+Usually it is done to upgrade an existing system, or to switch to another because you are dissatisfied with what you are presently using.
+If your reason is the latter do take care to read the small print in your contract to find out how much notice you are required to give the company.
+For example MLS ask for 90 days notice.
+Failure to do this properly could result in loosing a whole year’s subscription.
+Make sure the new system you select, meets your users’ needs and provides fast, efficient and user- friendly access to resources both physical and digital.

 Choosing a new LMS is a complex process requiring careful planning and specialist knowledge so it is a good idea to involve your school’s IT manager right from the very beginning so you are aware of what technology constraints there might be.
 Involving IT, however, is also a balancing act: sometimes IT managers want to steer the whole project and over-complicate things.
 The procurement process is at best a collaboration: when it comes to assessing the actual functionality, librarians are best qualified to make the final decision about a system, as long as it fits in with the organisation’s general IT strategy and is compatible with the school’s existing technology